Apache 2.4 module to allow Pascal program to be executed just like scripting language

 LoadModule pascal_module /path/to/mod_pascal.so

-to identify handler.
+pascal-handler to identify handler.

 $ cd /etc/apache2/mods-enabled